AndreasZeijlon/HTTP-Proxy/README.md

 # HTTP-Proxy
-A HTTP proxy that you can use to prohibit the user from entering HTTP websites containing bad words.
+A funny little HTTP proxy that you can use to prohibit the user from entering HTTP websites containing bad words.